High Tea at the Old Cataract in Aswan

-From the Nile, the Old Cataract Hotel looks grand, perched on the granite bluff above.
+In the felucca, we sailed past the Old Cataract Hotel.
+From the Nile, this old world hotel looks grand, perched on the granite bluff above.
 If you’ve seen Death on the Nile, it will also look familiar.
-My oldest daughter enjoys sipping tea in old world hotels, preferably while wearing a big hat, looking mysterious.
+Alex, my oldest daughter, enjoys sipping tea in old world hotels, preferably while wearing a big hat, looking mysterious.
+So instead of returning to Helio, our boat (our home actually), we decide to have afternoon tea at the Old Cataract.

 Agatha Christie was once a resident of the Old Cataract.
 Do I ever want to be one?
-Well, I’m not so sure I like the attitude here.
+Well, I’m not so sure.

 Then again, I probably will…